Pat the Bunny (musician): Wingnut Dishwashers Union

-With the ending of Johnny Hobo, Pat continued writing songs and formed Wingnut Dishwashers Union.
+With the ending of Johnny Hobo, Pat continued writing songs and formed the Wingnut Dishwashers Union.
 Similar to Johnny Hobo, Wingnut Dishwashers Union toured constantly, often just with Pat.
 In contrast to Johnny Hobo, many songs used electric rather than acoustic guitar.
+The influential Pennsylvania band Endless Mike and the Beagle Club accompanied Pat on “Burn the Earth, Leave it Behind!”
 They released three full-length albums, two splits, and a compilation during their two-year career, in addition to a solo rendition of their debut album by Pat.
 Their song topics diverged slightly from Johnny Hobo and the Freight Trains with a more hopeful view of the future.
 Wingnut Dishwashers Union broke up when Pat entered rehab at the end of 2009.